Facebook Script

 Macular degeneration is usually divided into two categories: wet and dry.
 The dry form is more common.
 In this case, the pigment layer behind the macula undergoes atrophy and can accumulate deposits of waste material, called “drusen”, which are visible to Dr. Greenberg as yellowish spots in the back of the eye.

 Early on, dry macular degeneration may not affect the vision, but in more severe cases, vision can become blurred or blank areas may appear in the central vision.
-There is no known effective way of improving dry macular degeneration, but it has been proven that antioxidants lutein and zeathanthin, Zinc and vitamins E, and C, in specific doses, can slow progression and reduce the risk of vision loss.
+There is no known effective way of improving dry macular degeneration, but it has been proven that antioxidants Lutein and Zeathanthin, Zinc and vitamins E, and C, in specific doses, can slow progression and reduce the risk of vision loss.

 Wet macular degeneration is the result of tiny abnormal new blood vessels that grow and break into the space behind the macula, causing leakage of blood and fluid.
-It is often preceded by dry degeneration, and Dr. Greenberg can identify people who may be at risk for the development of this more severe form of the disease.
+It is often preceded by dry degeneration.
+Dr. Greenberg can identify people who may be at risk for the development of this more severe form of the disease.
 Wet macular degeneration is less common, but when it occurs, can cause more serious loss of vision.
 Symptoms may begin as gradual progressive blurring or distortion of the vision.
 Straight objects such as telephone poles or venetian blinds may appear crooked.
 Sometimes the loss of vision occurs abruptly and with no warning.

 Macular degeneration can be diagnosed by Dr. Greenberg with a dilated fundus exam in the office.
 Many times other in-office testing, such as angiography, a photographic test involving the injection of intravenous dye, or ocular coherence tomography (OCT), a sophisticated digital imaging test of the macula, may be necessary to diagnose and formulate the appropriate treatment.